dusktrades/ftx-cli/docs/topics/trading/examples.md

 > ℹ️ These examples assume you are already logged in and are using the default configuration.
 >
-> ℹ️ These examples are non-exhaustive and are to inspire ideas.
+> ℹ️ These examples are non-exhaustive and serve to inspire ideas.
 FTX CLI exposes many options that can be used as a foundation and combined in endless ways in order to place orders as simple or as complex as you require.
 If you think something might be possible with FTX CLI but aren't sure how to achieve it, please [join our Discord server](https://discord.gg/v3MW4TeXtZ) and ask.

 ## Contents